rocky-linux/documentation/docs/guides/network/openbgpd_bgp_router.md

 bgpctl show rib
 ```

-You should see an output like this:
+If working correctly, you should see the BGP routing table:

 ```bash
 flags: * = Valid, > = Selected, I = via IBGP, A = Announced,